Asymmetric predictability in causal discovery: an information theoretic approach: Estimation and inference for and

-An examination of Equations \pref{eq:AMI} and \pref{eq:del} reveals that in order to estimate $AMI(X|Y)$, we need to estimate two quantities, namely $MI(X, Y)$ and $ER(X|Y)$.
-To establish the asymptotic normality of the resulting estimators $\widehat{AMI}$ and $\hat{\Delta}$, we propose a data-splitting technique as described below.
-Note that the data-splitting technique is solely for statistical inference and not required for estimation purposes.
+\textbf{\emph{Asymptotic behavior of $\widehat{DMI}$ and $\hat{\Delta}$.}} We establish the asymptotic normality of the resulting estimators $\widehat{DMI}$ and $\hat{\Delta}$ by proposing a new data-splitting inference as described below.
+Note that the invocation of data-splitting is solely for statistical inference and not required for estimation purposes alone.